 Ease of Use

 This panel does not come with many adapters nor can you add them later.
 There is no cigarette lighter adapter capability or way to charge a laptop or device that does not have a USB cable.
 This means there are certain devices, such as camera battery chargers, that are not easily charged from this panel.
-This is really a panel for charging smart phones and tablets.
-Other panels with a wider variety of adapters are going to be better for charging camera batteries, motorcycle batteries, laptops and a wider variety of devices.
+This is a panel optimized for charging smart phones and tablets.

-This panel is ideal for groups with 2 to 4 people that all want to keep their smart phones and tablets charged.
-It is also ideal for a single person that has a "mobile office" with a tablet and smart phone that will be in heavy use in the field.
+This panel is ideal for groups with 2 to 4 people that all want to keep their smart phones and tablets charged, but it is also light enough for solo travelers on longer journeys, or for someone who has a "mobile office" with a tablet and smart phone that will be in heavy use in the field.
 We highly recommend combining this panel with an inexpensive external battery so that you can charge the battery and a device at once.

-If you mainly charge USB devices and need more power than is available in the SolarMonkey adventurer, then this is the panel to get.
-If you are on a budget, then you really can't beat this panel.
+If you mainly charge USB devices and want high performance first, with light weight a very close second, then this is the panel to get.
+Even if you are on a budget, this panel is hard to beat.

 OutdoorGearLab Member Reviews